RithvikGoud/File-Manipulation-Tool---JAVA/README.md

-# Project I - JAVA
-## Project Title: File Manipulation Tool
+# Project Title: JAVA File Manipulation Tool

 ### Description
 This is a command-line tool developed in Java to perform basic file manipulation tasks.
 The tool includes the following features: